Crossing the Turkey-Bulgaria Border

 Burgas Bus Station Anxiety

 Once we made it to our stop in Burgas, we had to try to figure out where and how to take the bus from Burgas to Sozopol, Bulgaria.
-(Quick stop for us, but supposedly there are some pink Burgas lakes to see if you have time.)
+(Quick stop for us, but supposedly there are some pink Burgas lakes to see if you have time.
+There are actually a lot of places to visit in Bulgaria, but sadly, we won’t get to see all of them.)
 I guess I’d figured we’d be stopping at a traditional bus station, but no. It was a random stop a block or two away from a couple of bus offices, which was another block or two away from more bus stops.
 Fortunately, a bus leaves every half hour.
 I think we’d finally found the stop and determined through several disastrous conversations with the locals that you pay on the bus.

 As we were waiting, a taxi driver approached us (we’d refused several already.)
 He looked clean cut, but surly, and offered 10 Lev for the half hour drive.
 When we continued to say “no,” he asked, “It’s 5 Lev per person.
 What’s the problem?” …He seemed to have a point.
 That’s like $6.
 And he pointed to a legit cab.
 So, we caved.